 Who We Are

 The International Cytokine & Interferon Society (ICIS), is a non-profit organization of over 850 scientists devoted to research in the fields of cytokine, interferon and chemokine cell biology, molecular biology, biochemistry and the clinical use of these biological response modifiers.
-Bringing together scientists across many different research disciplines, the ICIS is the premier organization promoting the field of cytokine biology, impacting all aspects of medicine and leading to new treatments in immunology, rheumatology, cancer, infectious disease and inflammation.
+Bringing together scientists across many different research disciplines, ICIS is the premier organization promoting the field of cytokine biology, impacting all aspects of medicine and leading to new treatments in autoimmune diseases, cancer, infectious diseases and inflammation.
 A common ground where scientists interested in all aspect of cytokine biology can join and work together to better human health.

 The role of and effect of cytokines in every aspect of human health will continue to be identified and characterized and the use of cytokines themselves or antibodies to cytokines will become even more important tools in the arsenal of clinicians.
 Thus, the importance of the ICIS as a focal point for cytokine research will only continue to grow.
 Tadatsugu Taniguchi – Past President (2017-2019)